prayanshu-sharma/Netflix-End-to-End-Data-Engineering-Project/README.md

 @activity('Lookup').output.value
 Enable sequential execution if required.
 Within the ForEach loop, use a Copy Activity to fetch and load each file individually into the Data Lake.

-If you want, I can also rewrite this in one-paragraph form, resume-ready points, or interview explanation format.Do you like this personality?